hashicorp/terraform-provider-azurerm/website/docs/d/static_web_app.html.markdown

 * `type` - The Type of Managed Identity assigned to this Static Web App resource.

-* `identity_ids` -The list of Managed Identity IDs which are assigned to this Static Web App resource.
+* `identity_ids` - The list of Managed Identity IDs which are assigned to this Static Web App resource.

 ---